settipalli/LedgerProject/README.md

 # Ledger Project - Double-Entry Ledger System

-A robust double-entry accounting system built in Go, designed to handle financial transactions with strict consistency guarantees and proper currency handling.
+A double-entry accounting system built in Go, designed to handle financial transactions with strict consistency guarantees and proper currency handling.